PhoenixYork166/BMC-Helix-microservices-bugFixed/README.md

 ##
 ![BMC](https://www.liblogo.com/img-logo/bm6781b14d-bmc-software-logo-bmc-.png)
 ##
+# Welcome anyone in IGS to continue custom dev using docker & K8S to ship BMC Helix ;)
+##
 ## 2. Debugging Dead-end bugs in Frontend Angular will be so FUN :D
 ##
 ## 3. Debugging Dead-end .yml in Backend Microservices coupled with Cloud Software as a Service will be so fund :D